 As provided by Article 6(1) of the Copyright Directive, Member States are obliged to provide legal protection against the circumvention of TPMs applied to works and other subject-matter covered under the directive.
-This 'paracopyright' forms an extra protection layer on top of the copyright in the work, "which potentially restricts the user from certain acts that may otherwise be permitted under one of the copyright exceptions.
+This 'paracopyright' forms an extra protection layer on top of the copyright in the work,95 which potentially restricts the user from certain acts that may otherwise be permitted under one of the copyright exceptions.
 Under Article 6(4), in the absence of any voluntary measures by right holders, Member States must take necessary measures to ensure that users of works may benefit from the exceptions.
 From our sample, it appears that in most jurisdictions circumvention of TPMs is not allowed when carried out for the purpose of benefiting from the research exception.
 However, in conformity with the Copyright Directive, they generally provide for a right to request access, whether or not through an assigned committee or body.
 However, such a process can be burdensome, especially when the TDM user deals with a large amount of works, thereby restricting TDM activities.
-As a result, right holders may derogate from the research exception by physically or digitally restricting the acts necessary for TDM activities covered by a research exception.
+As a result, right holders may derogate from the research exception.